api3dao/oev-docs/docs/oev/overview/target-chain.md

 requires the following parameters:

 1. `uint256 dappId` - The ID of the dApp that the searcher wants to update.
-This is the same dApp ID which they use in the bid topic.
+This is the same dApp ID which they've used in the bid topic.
 2. `uint32 updateAllowanceEndTimestamp` - The timestamp until which the searcher can update the dApp.
-This is the end timestamp of the update allowance period, which they use in the bid topic.
+This is the end timestamp of the update allowance period, which they've used in the bid topic.
 3. `bytes calldata signature` - The signature that the auction winner received as an award.
 This is obtained from the event emitted on the OEV Network after Auctioneer awarded the bid.